varnish/Varnish-Book/varnish_book.rst

    or follow these guidelines:

-   - If you need to invalidate more than one item at a time, consider to use *bans* or *hashtwo*.
+   - If you need to invalidate more than one item at a time, consider using *bans* or *hashtwo/xkey*.
-   - If it takes a long time to pull content from the backend into Varnish, consider to force cache misses by using ``req.hash_always_miss``.
+   - If it takes a long time to pull content from the backend into Varnish, consider forcing cache misses by using ``req.hash_always_miss``.

-   The rest of the chapter teaches you more about each mechanism.
+   The rest of the chapter teaches you more about these cache invalidation mechanisms.

    .. note::
-      Purge and Hashtwo work very similar.
+      Purge and hashtwo/xkey work very similar.
-      The main difference is that they have and act on different hash keys.
+      The main difference is that they act on different hash keys.

 HTTP PURGE
 ----------